 - Apply UV sunscreen at least every 20 minutes

-- Swim between the red and yellow flags as this indicates the safest place to swim where surf lifesavers can help you if you get into difficulties in the water
+- Swim between the red and yellow flags - the flags indicate the safest place to swim on the beach and surf lifesavers can help you if you get into difficulties in the water

 - Read the safety signs provided by surf lifesavers and the local council